plausible/docs/docs/integration-guides.md

 ## Segment

 There's no official Plausible integration with Segment but Segment allows you to integrate with Google Tag Manager.
-So you could integrate Plausible with Segment via Google Tag Manager.
+So you could integrate Plausible with Segment through Google Tag Manager.
 Here's how to use [Google Tag Manager](google-tag-manager.md).

 ## Server side tracking